Publications and presentations

 An April 2013 Pain Medicine article written by UC Davis faculty and experts from around the globe describes the development of core competencies in pain management education for new health professionals.

-- Fishman SM, Young HM, Arwood E, et al. Core Competencies for Pain Management: Results of an Interprofessional Consensus Summit.
+- Fishman SM, Young HM, Lucas Arwood E, et al. Core competencies for pain management: results of an interprofessional consensus summit.
 Pain Med.
-Apr 11, 2013.
-Click here to read the full article.
+Jul 2013;14(7):971-981.
 Click here to read the full article.

 Learn Serve Lead: The AAMC 2013 Annual Meeting